Joel Swerdlow: Life and work

 Swerdlow covered the White House and the Watergate conspiracy trial for National Public Radio (NPR).
 Referred to as a "debate historian" in an article about current debates (such as one focusing on the performance of Sarah Palin), he is quoted as saying that even "the Lincoln-Douglas encounters were popular mostly because they were excellent theater and not because what was said was particularly wise or revealing."
 He has written about and been interviewed about past political debates, especially Presidential debates, and is a frequent commentator and panelist on television specials on a wide range of topics, including the April 10, 2000 C-SPAN program The Future of Exploration, focusing on the goals of environmentalists, scientists, and explorers in the pursuit of "unraveling the mysteries" of our planet.

 Before writing his doctoral dissertation, Swerdlow worked from the summer of 1971 to the fall of 1972 for the McGovern for President Committee; he joined the campaign as a field organizer when it had only $2500 in its campaign fund, with his efforts recounted in works such as Ted Van Dyk's "Heroes, Hacks and Fools: Memoirs from the political arena," and Hunter S. Thompson's Fear and Loathing on the Campaign Trail '72.

+In 1974, he was the campaign manager of Mario Cuomo's unsuccessful campaign for lieutenant governor of New York in the Democratic primary on a ticket headed by Howard J. Samuels.

 Swerdlow was the assistant producer and writer of the documentary The Gift of a Lifetime, on the subject of organ and tissue donation.
 He served as the University of Wisconsin Science Writer in Residence during the Fall of 2004.
 His residency included the delivery of the public lecture, "The Rest are Left to Die: Health Care Rationing and the News Media."

 In addition to Swerdlow's work on the book and movie versions of To Heal a Nation: The Vietnam Veterans Memorial, he was on the Cornell University committee that created the 1993 university memorial to Cornell graduates who died in the Korean and Vietnam Wars.